 So the church is part of the Pilgrimage Route and it is full of pilgrims and tourists all year round.
 It is inscribed on the UNESCO Heritage site list in 2012 and it is the first World Heritage Site listed in Palestine.
 The church is managed under the terms and provisions of the „Status Quo of Holy Places“, a decree of Ottoman sultan Osman III from 1757, and by an advisory committee formed by the Palestinian President.

 By the way, there are three Convents in the church: the Greek Orthodox Convent, the Franciscan Convent and the Church of St Catherine, and the Armenian Convent.
 All of them are managed by Convent from the Holy City of Jerusalem.
-They hold services in the church and each of them take care of and clean the specific area of the church.
+They hold services in the church and each of them takes care of and cleans the specific area of the church.

 Sometimes the visit to the church could be difficult because of political relations and conflicts between Palestina and Israel.

 The construction of the Church of the Nativity

 The Church of the Nativity is one of the oldest existing churches today.
 This basilica was built over the place of the birth of Jesus, according to the Gospels of Luke and Matthew.

 However, Christian believers were persecuted until the 4th century.
 To minimize its worship, Roman Emperor Hadrian built a temple dedicated to the god Adonis above the cave.
 But in one moment, everything has changed…